Instructors

 Antonia SumbunduAntonia Sumbundu

-Antonia Sumbundu was first inspired to become a meditator after seeing a segment from The Lion’s Roar, a film about the 16th Karmapa, Rangjung Rigpe Dorje, but it was in 1988 after attending a talk by the Dalai Lama that she began practicing formally.
+Antonia was first inspired to become a meditator after seeing a segment from The Lion’s Roar, a film about the 16th Karmapa, Rangjung Rigpe Dorje, but it was in 1988 after attending a talk by the Dalai Lama that she began practicing formally.
 Antonia’s first Buddhist teacher was the 3rd Jamgon Kongtrul Rinpoche.
 Following his death in 1992, she studied with a variety of teachers, including Chokyi Nyima Rinpoche, Chokling Rinpoche, and Tsoknyi Rinpoche.
-In 2002 she met Mingyur Rinpoche, and began to receive teachings from him.
+In 2002 she met Mingyur Rinpoche and began to receive teachings from him.

 For a complete listing of Tergar Instructors and Facilitators, please visit the Tergar.org website